Perfect Skin (Lloyd Cole and the Commotions song)

-"Perfect Skin" is a song by British band Lloyd Cole and the Commotions, released in 1984 as the debut single from their debut studio album Rattlesnakes.
+"Perfect Skin" is a song by the British rock and pop band Lloyd Cole and the Commotions, released on 11 May 1984 by Polydor Records as the debut single from their debut studio album Rattlesnakes.
 The song was written by Lloyd Cole and produced by Paul Hardiman.
 It peaked at number 26 in the UK Singles Chart and remained in the top 100 for ten weeks.

 Writing

 Cole wrote and demoed the song during a weekend in 1983, in his room at Glasgow Golf Club, where his parents worked and lived.
-He demoed the track using a Portastudio, a DX7 and a drum machine, all of which the band had recently purchased after securing a publishing deal.
-The band signed to Polydor Records shortly after.
+He demoed the track using a Portastudio, a [Yamaha] DX7 and a drum machine, all of which the band had recently purchased after securing a publishing deal.
+The band signed a recording contract with Polydor Records shortly after.

 Speaking to Melody Maker in 1984, Cole said of the song, "I would say that 'Perfect Skin' is just a few ideas linked by a title.
 It's just like 'Michelle, ma belle', wee verses that I thought sound good – the literal meaning of the words didn't have a lot to do with it.
 It was a whole atmosphere."
 He added in an interview with Sounds, "If I hadn't listened to 'Subterranean Homesick Blues' I could never have written 'Perfect Skin'.
-I was totally drunk on Dylan at the time I wrote that song and all the imagery is deliberately Dylanesque."
+I was totally drunk on [Bob] Dylan at the time I wrote that song and all the imagery is deliberately Dylanesque."